MTV Unplugged (Katy Perry EP)

-MTV Unplugged is an extended play (EP) and live album by American singer Katy Perry, released in the United States on November 13, 2009, by Capitol Records.
+MTV Unplugged is a live extended play (EP) by American singer Katy Perry, released in the United States on November 13, 2009, by Capitol Records.
 After airing more than 100 MTV Unplugged specials, MTV wanted to bring back the series, in order to expose them to a younger generation.
 The channel recruited various mainstream and popular artists to perform as part of the series, including Perry, who particularly expressed interest in the idea as it would allow her to showcase herself as an artist and share the stories behind her songs.
 Her special was recorded at NEP Midtown Studios, based in New York City, New York.

 The extended play, produced by Chris Garcia, includes acoustic lounge rearrangements of five songs from Perry's album One of the Boys (2008), a previously unreleased original song and a cover version of a song by Fountains of Wayne.
 Alongside the audio disc, the album includes a DVD with the video recording of her performance and an exclusive interview.
 Upon its release, MTV Unplugged received mixed reviews from critics, who questioned the idea of giving Perry's songs an acoustic treatment, while some deemed Perry a hard-working artist.
 On the US Billboard 200, the set debuted at number 168, while on the French and Swiss album charts, it reached numbers 192 and 82 respectively.